Food Standards Agency: Dean Review

 My overwhelming impression, having undertaken this Review, is of an organisation that has been extremely conscious of the importance of fulfilling the very serious responsibilities of changing both the perception and the reality of food safety in the UK.

 It has done well in taking forward the experiences, good and bad, of the previous regime, to begin building its own reputation.

 Most stakeholders agreed that the Agency has made significant progress towards improving food safety, gaining public confidence in food safety, and creating a modern culture in which it is the norm for procedures, information, consultation and decision-making to be in the public domain and to involve external stakeholders.

-There was overwhelming support for the Agency’s policy of basing decisions on scientific evidence, and for this policy to be maintained and developed further.
+There was overwhelming support for the Agency's policy of basing decisions on scientific evidence, and for this policy to be maintained and developed further.
 The vast majority of stakeholders believe the Agency to be independent and to act independently, with general recognition that decisions are based on scientific evidence.

 There was general support for the Agency amongst all stakeholder groups, both in terms of the objectives of the Agency, and the way in which the Agency has approached and undertaken its responsibilities.

 One principal criticism, identified in the report, was (Recommendation 20):

 It is clear that many stakeholders believe the Agency has already made policy decisions on GM foods and organic foods and is not open to further debate.
-The Agency must address the perceptions of these stakeholders who have now formed views of the Agency founded on their belief that the basis upon which the Agency’s policy decisions were made was flawed.
+The Agency must address the perceptions of these stakeholders who have now formed views of the Agency founded on their belief that the basis upon which the Agency's policy decisions were made was flawed.

 Food Hygiene Rating Scheme (FHRS)

 A food hygiene rating scheme has been deployed by the Food Standards Agency for all food businesses.
 Ratings are available at the business premises and online.

-Following a meeting in Cardiff, the FSA plans to make audit reports as widely available as possible for the public.
-According to Terence Collins, FSA’s Director of communication, the reason behind this decision is to make ratings simple and easily understood for every single business.
+Following a meeting in Cardiff, the FSA plans to make audit reports as widely available as possible for the public, following the example of Norwich City Council.
+According to Terence Collins, FSA's Director of communication, the reason behind this decision is to make ratings simple and easily understood for every single business.

-Apart from Scotland which is under a very simple Food Hygiene Information Scheme, the FSA’s Food Hygiene Rating Scheme will be tested throughout United Kingdom.
+Apart from Scotland which is under a very simple Food Hygiene Information Scheme, the FSA's Food Hygiene Rating Scheme will be tested throughout United Kingdom.
 As a result, ratings will range from 0 (improvement urgently needed) to 5 (very good), and may be displayed on a certificate.
 This information will also be made available online.
 Rating primary meat processing plants is the next step forward for the FSA, as meat audit are currently only available through Freedom of Information requests.

 The local authority in Rutland is believed to the only one which has not accepted the scheme.